anyplots/cloud-chia-plotter/README.md

 </h4>
 <h4>For bandwidth greater than 500mbps, two processes can be run at the same time, but the bandwidth parameter should be divided by 2.</h4>
+<h4>Try to use the network cable to download.
+The wireless network is unstable and the download speed is affected.</h4>
 <h4>Under the condition that the program does not change the directory configuration, for uncompleted plot, It will continue to transmit the remaining part only.</h4>

 <br/>